KohiRai/Group3-CompProg2-A1101/README.md

 6. After that open the cloned java
 7. Lastly, enter some codes and changes.

+Instructions(Open Code via downloading the zip)
+1. Download the zip file

-After you have done your code, contribution and changes follow these:
+After you have done your code, contribution and changes follow these (Safest way to Push, as Netbeans push and commit might not work):
 Instructions(Upload, commit and create a pull request):
 1. Open Git Bash once again
 2. As you have opened Git Bash
-3.
+3. Open your folder and find the NetBeansProjects